espressif/esp-idf/docs/en/api-guides/cplusplus.rst

     {
     }

+.. _cplusplus_designated_initializers:

 Designated initializers
 ^^^^^^^^^^^^^^^^^^^^^^^

 Many of the ESP-IDF components use :ref:`configuration structures <api_reference_config_structures>` as arguments to the initialization functions.
 ESP-IDF examples written in C routinely use `designated initializers <https://en.cppreference.com/w/c/language/struct_initialization>`_ to fill these structures in a readable and a maintainable way.

 C and C++ languages have different rules with regards to the designated initializers.
-For example, C++ language version C++20, currently the default in ESP-IDF, does not support out-of-order designated initialization, nested designated initialization, mixing of designated initializers and regular initializers, and designated initialization of arrays.
+For example, C++ language version C++23, currently the default in ESP-IDF, does not support out-of-order designated initialization, nested designated initialization, mixing of designated initializers and regular initializers, and designated initialization of arrays.
 Therefore, when porting ESP-IDF C examples to C++, some changes to the structure initializers may be necessary.
 See the `C++ aggregate initialization reference <https://en.cppreference.com/w/cpp/language/aggregate_initialization>`_ for more details.

 iostream